 Concurrent Probing

-Concurrent probing can be seen as a variation or more accurately an extension of contextual inquiry.
-Concurrent probing is more useful in situations where probing doesn’t disrupt the natural flow of the participant as this could alter the subsequent steps a participant would have otherwise taken without interruptions.
+Concurrent probing can be seen as a variation, or more accurately an extension, of contextual inquiry.
+It is most useful in situations where probing for details does not disrupt the participant’s natural flow, as interruptions can alter subsequent actions.

 Quick details: